 Get-AzSqlServer

-This is an excellent Azure PowerShell command that can help you to retrieve detailed information about your Azure SQL Database servers.
+This is an excellent Azure PowerShell command that can help you retrieve detailed information about your Azure SQL Database servers.

 Syntax